Get Rid of Scale Insects on Indoor Plants

 Where to Find Scale on Houseplants

 Honeydew is excreted as these insects suck on plant juices.
 This sticky substance can be found on leaves, and also the floor or table beneath the plant.
+Honeydew may grow sooty mold, which is a black, dusty fungus.

-How to Get Rid of Scale Insects
+How to Get Rid of Scale Insects on Indoor Plants

 Young scale insects can usually be controlled with a spray of soapy water.
 Use mild dishwashing liquid that doesn't contain fragrance or other additives.
 Mix 2 teaspoonfuls with 1 gallon of room-temperature water.
 Use a spray bottle to spray the soapy water and coat the leaves and stems thoroughly.
 Spray once a week for at least a month or until you no longer find insects.
 Always rinse off the soapy solution thoroughly with room-temperature water.

-Rubbing alcohol kills many house plant insects, including scale.
+Rubbing alcohol kills many houseplant insects, including scale.
 Dab them with a cotton swab soaked in rubbing alcohol.
 Repeat applications every 2 to 3 days.
 This works well, but use it with caution.
 Covering the whole leaf with alcohol damages plant tissue.

 1. Home